 What is RDO?

-RDO is a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux, Fedora, and their derivatives.
-In addition to providing a set of software packages, RDO is a place for users of cloud computing platform on Red Hat Linux operating systems to get help and compare notes on running OpenStack.
+RDO is two things.
+It's a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux, CentOS, Fedora, and their derivatives.
+In addition to providing a set of software packages, it's also a community of users of cloud computing platform on Red Hat Linux operating systems to get help and compare notes on running OpenStack.